 It's all fun and games on Pancake Day — unless you've got a food intolerance which strictly limits your options.
 These London cafes and restaurants offer vegan pancakes and dairy-free or gluten-free pancakes year-round.

 For further Shrove Tuesday or casual pancake inspiration, take a look at our guide to the best pancakes and crepes in London.

-My Old Dutch — vegan, dairy-free and gluten-free pancakes
+1. My Old Dutch: vegan, dairy-free and gluten-free pancakes

 View this post on Instagram

-This mini-chain of very orange pancake house restaurants is often written off as a tourist trap, but it was one of the first places in London to offer gluten-free and vegan pancakes.
+This mini-chain of pancake houses was one of the first places in London to offer gluten-free and vegan pancakes.

 Its pancakes use rice, tapioca, buckwheat and potato, and any of the regular pancakes from the menus can be adapted as gluten-free.
 The vegan option uses the same recipe as the gluten-free one, further swapping out milk for soy milk.